ngxs/store/docs/README.md

 NGXS is modeled after the CQRS pattern popularly implemented in libraries like Redux and NgRx but reduces boilerplate by using modern TypeScript features such as classes and decorators.

-### 🌱 Does NGXS work with Ivy?

-Yes, it does, and very easily.
-Check out the [NGXS Ivy migration guide](https://ngxs.io/advanced/ivy-migration-guide) for details.

 ### 👋 New to NGXS?

 If you're just getting started with NGXS, I recommend you head over to the [concepts](ngxs/intro.md) and then explore the rich ecosystem of examples in the [community resources](community-and-labs/community/projects.md) page.